2020PB/police-brutality/reports/Oregon.md

 Protestors appear to be standing spread out with their hands up when police and federal agents begin firing.

-tags: protestor, tear-gas, shoot, projectile
+tags: protester, tear-gas, shoot, projectile

 id: or-portland-84